Catherine's baby has arrived. It's a BOY! He was born on 3-9-10. For photos, details and updates, visit the blog.

 Castor Oil to Induce labor

-Are there risks in using castor oil to induce labor?
+Risks in using castor oil to induce labor

-There has been much debate over whether castor oil will cause the baby to pass meconium, or its first bowel movement.
-If the meconium is aspirated, or inhaled into the lungs, it can lead to aspiration pneumonia, which can be fatal or lead to serious developmental delays.
+There has been much debate over whether castor oil will cause the baby to pass meconium, or its first bowel movement, within the womb.
+If meconium is aspirated, or inhaled into the lungs, it can lead to aspiration pneumonia, which can be fatal or cause serious developmental delays.

+Thick meconium staining in the amniotic fluid is deemed a signal of fetal distress.
+However, research has been conducted that has found no increased occurrence of meconium staining with castor oil induction.
 The mother, however, can be at risk of dehydration due to the resulting diarrhea.
-This tires the mother and less able to endure through physical activity.
-It could also potentially endanger her milk supply.
+This tires the mother, making her less able to sustain physical activity.
+It can also potentially endanger her milk supply.

-• Put it in 3-4 oz. of root beer, shake vigorously, and then gulp it down.
+• Mix with 3-4 oz. of root beer, shake vigorously, and then gulp it down in a single swallow.

-• Add a couple of scoops of ice cream to the castor oil and orange juice.
+• Add it to two scoops of ice cream and some orange juice.

 • Scramble it with 3 eggs.

-• Drink the oil straight followed immediately by hot apple juice.
+• Drink the oil straight followed immediately by hot apple juice to cut the oiliness.

-The recommended dose is two 500mg capsules per day.
-At full term you can add two capsules vaginally before bed, at which time the entire capsules will dissolve.
+The typical dose is two 500mg capsules per day.
+At full term, two capsules can be added vaginally before bed, at which time the entire capsules will dissolve.

 References